freeverseio/battle-of-chains/README.md

 ## boc-ui

-Frontend that uses boc-game-engine-api to present relevant data for the users.
+Frontend that uses boc-game-engine to present relevant data for the users.

 ### Quickstart